Skip to main content

 What are the costs associated with flight training?

 Flight training costs include ground school fees, flight instruction fees, and other related expenses.
 Costs may vary depending on the specific training requirements and the student's progress.
-Estimated costs based on the FAA-approved training course outline (TCO) can be found under the Flight Fees section in the Auburn Bulletin Department of Aviation page.
+Estimated costs based on the FAA-approved training course outline (TCO) can be found under the Flight Fees section in the Auburn Bulletin School of Aviation page.

 Does Auburn accept the GI Bill for flight training?